 I’m on a mission to make pricing for bookkeepers less of a mystery… but it’s quite the task!
-So I’ve created Pricing without Headaches, a free email series to help you out.
+So I’ve created a Free Mini-Course called “5 Mistakes Bookkeepers Make On Their Pricing”, to help you out.

 There are so many moving parts to think about…